The Blip: Infinity Saga

+Multiverse Saga

+Phase Four

-At the beginning of the fourth episode of WandaVision, "We Interrupt This Program", Monica Rambeau is shown returning from being blipped in a hospital room, discovering chaos outside as other people are un-blipped in many places, and learning that her mother Maria had died of cancer while she was gone.
-In the same episode, when characters outside the Westview hex first see Vision onscreen, three weeks after the event, Darcy Lewis asks her colleagues to confirm that "he's dead, right?
+At the beginning of the fourth episode of WandaVision, "We Interrupt This Program", Monica Rambeau is shown returning from being blipped in a hospital room, discovering chaos in the hallways as other people are un-blipped causing the hospital to be overcrowded, and learning that her mother, Maria Rambeau, had died while she was gone.
+In the same episode, when characters outside the Westview hex first see Vision onscreen, three weeks after everyone returned, Darcy Lewis asks Jimmy Woo and other colleagues to confirm that "he's dead, right?
 Not blipped.
 Dead".
+In a flashback in the eighth episode, "Previously On", Wanda Maximoff goes to the S.W.O.R.D. headquarters in Florida and tells them that after "she came back", Vision's body was gone.
+The large screen televisions in the headquarters show the news that the Blip happened and that people around the world are being reunited with their loved ones.
 The writers and producers had many conversations about how to portray people returning from the Blip, and decided to set the sequence in a hospital as an interesting place to depict the scariness and confusion of the event from Monica's perspective.
 This is different from the portrayal of the Blip in Far From Home, which had a more comedic tone, and Schaeffer explained that Marvel was happy for the series' tone to be different as long as the visuals of the sequence matched with those seen in Far From Home.

-In The Falcon and the Winter Soldier, set six months after the event, the Blip is referenced as having created chaos around the world.
-Millions of people who were displaced by the Blip came under the authority of the Global Repatriation Council (GRC), with a substantial number of people living as refugees awaiting repatriation to their home countries.
-Many express thankfulness to the Avengers for reversing the Blip but the event also caused violent revolutions throughout the world by organizations such as the Flag Smashers, who felt that life was better during the Blip and engage in terrorist activities to promote an anarchist society.
-On Sharon Carter surviving the Blip and becoming the Power Broker, series director Kari Skogland said that Carter "had to survive out there on her own during the Blip and being on the run without family — and look at what she built and where she went.
+In The Falcon and the Winter Soldier, set six months after Endgame, the Blip is referenced as having created chaos around the world.
+Millions of people who were displaced by the Blip came under the authority of the Global Repatriation Council, with a substantial number of people living as refugees awaiting repatriation to their home countries.
+The event caused violent revolutions throughout the world by organizations such as the Flag Smashers, who felt that life was better during the Blip and engage in terrorist activities to promote an anarchist society.
+Joaquin Torres tells Sam Wilson that life was not easy during the five year period of the Blip.
+A couple thanks Wilson for helping restore their family, unaware that Wilson had been blipped also.
+Wilson apologizes to Sharon Carter for not getting in touch with her after he was restored to life.
+The Smithsonian's Captain America exhibit displayed screens relating to the Blip and the events of Infinity War and Endgame.
+One screen was titled the "Vanished" with a long list of names of people who disappeared.
+Another screen was titled "The Blip".
+On Sharon Carter surviving the Blip and becoming the Power Broker, series director Kari Skogland said that Carter "had to survive out there on her own during the Blip and being on the run without family—and look at what she built and where she went.
 She's clever, and that's what I love about it most."